baptist church black

 Articles about it just danced around the real issue, for my taste.
 They went on about minor differences in tone and policy; it was repeated that evangelicals have very strong policy concerns about abortion and gays and tough foreign policy.
 The problem is, you can't find a hair's-width of daylight between Trump and Cruz or Rubio on any standard Republican talking point; they're all against abortion and want tough foreign policy.
 The only really distinguishing feature is that Trump came out roaring about The Wall and Mexican rapists, whereas the other two candidates actually were Hispanic, and more moderate on immigration.
 I am unable to believe that evangelicals who preferred Trump did not mostly care about his views on race.

-In the end, evangelicals gave Trump 81% of their election votes, compared to GW Bush getting 79%.
+In the end, white evangelicals gave Trump 80% of their election votes, compared to GW Bush getting 79%.
 Not much higher, but Bush was, personally, an evangelical; they actually liked Mr. Two Corinthians (and Three Wives) better than one of their own.
 Those sad about Mr. Trump's win could take some comfort that the tissue of sanctimony religious conservatives had always wrapped about them was surely proven false.
 They could care less about all of Mr. Trump's sexual bragging, his business frauds, his well-documented affairs that broke up the marriages.
 All those moral absolutes abruptly became relatively small compared to the imperative to keep out those Strangers.

 It was touching that the white and black pastors of the two adjacent Southern Baptist Churches in Macon, GA, were trying to get their congregations to enjoy a few social events together.
 But when you consider that having white and black ham radio clubs in Macon would be a national scandal, the very existence of monoracial churches, a half-century after "integration" was agreed to be necessary everywhere else, shows that they have a long way to go.

-Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980, when the divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
+Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980.
+The divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
 But now, they are the core support of the wing of the GOP that frightens a solid majority of even that party.
 As I write, they remain the last supporters for Roy Moore, who frightened even Trump, the standard-bearer for that wing.
 That makes them the farthest outlier in the party, and obviously, the country.
 Their statistical presence at the edge of the policing and miscegenation issues tends to confirm that.

 Main Page and Index